timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - Black #5 made a great play by keeping themselves upright and in-bounds long enough to draw a cut on Yellow Jammer, and getting this call right effectively ended what had been an intense and competitive game.
             - I *had* to get this call right, and that required me to:
-                - Be in the right position to monitor the most critical actions within my zone, at the right time.
+                - Be in the correct position to monitor the most critical actions within my zone, at the right time.
                 - Understand the exact timing of several events that happen moments apart.
                 - Understand gameplay rules well enough to immediately and decisively make the correct call at a pivotal junction of the game.
             - I was exactly where I needed to be, when I needed to be there, and this is the sort of precision you can expect from me in any game.